rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: validate API parameters**

 Several mitigations have been [proposed for these types of attacks](cite:cites crawlerattacks).
-A first solution is to place **responsibility at the API**, and expecting it to patch the exploit.
+A first solution is to place responsibility at the API, and expecting it to patch the exploit.

 Location
 : Data publishers